Zettlr/zettlr-docs/docs/en/core/defaults-files.md

  etc.
 ```

+Zettlr will search for the reference document in the same directory as the Markdown files that you're exporting.
+If you want different formatting for different projects and files, it can be convenient to have a custom-reference.docx within each of those folders.

+If you want to use the same reference document throughout, you can use the absolute path of the document instead, e.g. `reference-doc: /Users/[user]/Documents/custom-reference.docx`

-More options for the writer can be found [here](https://pandoc.org/MANUAL.html#options-affecting-specific-writers-1), including options for numbered headings, the table of contents, etc.
+More options for the writer can be found in the [Pandoc documentation](https://pandoc.org/MANUAL.html#options-affecting-specific-writers-1), including options for numbered headings, the table of contents.

-#### Summary for Export as Word (.docx)
+#### Summary for Export as Word, Open Documents, or Powerpoint presentations

-1. Make a reference.docx in Word by adjusting the styles
+1. Download the custom-reference.docx from Pandoc
+2. In Word, change the format of that document using Styles Pane or Organizer
-2. Place that reference doc in the same folder with Markdown files for this export
+3. Place that .docx in the same folder with Markdown files for this export or get the absolute path name
-3. Change the Defaults file in Assets Manager to include that file
+4. Adjust the Defaults file in Zettlr Assets Manager to include that file name
-4. Adjust any other parameters in the Defaults Manager.
+5. Adjust any other parameters in the Defaults Manager
-5. Export as Word Document
+6. Export as Word Document in Zettlr